shreyach13/cloudnativeex/Docker/Readme.md

 The goals of this exercise are:

-* i.
-To create a docker image of Jenkins
+* To create a docker image of Jenkins
-* ii.
-Host the docker image locally
+* Host the docker image locally
-* iii.
+*iii.
 To host the generated Jenkins image into ECR in AWS

 - [ ] Clone the contents of Docker folder into your local
 - [ ] - Create a Dockerfile with the following: